OpenUpSA/party-funding/data/README.md

-# Party funding data processing
+# MVC Party Funding data processing

 See `process.sh` for what should be run to generate outputs.